Corentin-dupriez/dashi/README.md

   - theme
   - title
   - font
+- transforms: contains instructions on transformation of the data before plotting.
+This includes:
+  - group by
+  - sum
+  - average
+  - count

 All the options that can be passed can be seen [on the Plotly documentation](https://plotly.com/python/reference/layout/)